rffontenelle/cleanlib32/README.md

 # Contributing

-If you wish to contribute to this software, please fork it on GitHub, push your change to a named branch, then send me a pull request.
+If you found it in [Arch User Repository] (https://aur.archlinux.org/packages/cleanlib32/) and decided that you want to contribute to this software, please fork it on [GitHub] (https://github.com/josephgbr/cleanlib32), push your change to a named branch, then send me a pull request.

 You can also help me reach an users in your language.
-With Transifex, you can help translate this software into your own language.
+With [Transifex] (https://www.transifex.com/projects/p/cleanlib32/), you can help translate this software into your own language.

 # License

-The source code is licensed under the GNU General Public License Version 3, which you can find in the COPYING file.
+The source code is licensed under the [GNU General Public License Version 3] (https://www.gnu.org/licenses/gpl.html), which you can find in the COPYING file.